egibs/deepwalk/README.md

 Usage examples can be found in `deepwalk_test.go`, but because code is only as good as its documentation, examples will be added (and added to) below.

+Additionally, a naive search method is also provided via `DeepSearch`.
+This method traverses a data structure and returns all values for the provided key.
+This method is useful when the structure of the data is not known beforehand or can change.

 ## Installation

 To install `deepwalk`, run the following: